Retractable Belt Stanchions & Barriers Guide

 A retractable belt barrier is usually, but not always, composed of three things: a post, a base, and a cassette that features a spooling retractable belt that can be dispensed as needed to create a barrier once connected to a receiver.
 The receiver could be another post or a wall-mounted receiver.
 Several of these barriers can be connected via the belts to create a full crowd control set-up to direct lines of people or keep them from accessing off-limits areas.
 But there are several different types of belt barriers available.
 What’s the difference between each type, and which applications are best for each?
 Let’s find out.

-This type of belt barrier involves a post and base stanchion with the cassette at the top.
+This type of retractable belt stanchions & barriers involves a post and base stanchion with the cassette at the top.
 Typically made of metal, though a few plastic versions exist, these posts are durable and attractive, in addition to being portable.
-Set up and take down are easy, and your set up can be reconfigured as needed without much hassle.
+Stanchions for sale allow you to take them down easy, and your set up can be reconfigured as needed without much hassle.
 As such, these are great for areas where a crowd control floor plan may need to be changed on the fly, to accommodate larger or smaller crowds or in a non-permanent facility.

 There are a few variations of these posts, including low profile “gallery” posts that provide visual barriers without obstructing views, and roller posts with built-in wheels on the base to allow for easier and more convenient transportation.

-Another retractable belt stanchion variant is the dual line barrier.
+Another variant of retractable belt stanchions & barriers are the dual line barrier.
 These are similar to the standard type, but feature a secondary belt cassette halfway down the post.
 This provides some extra security in areas where you wish to make the barriers a bit more substantial.
 They work well for areas where young children may be present, as their height may allow them to pass too easily under single belt stanchions.
-And, of course, they can function exactly like a single belt barrier by only using the top cassette if desired.
+AAnd, of course, stanchions for sale can function exactly like a single belt barrier by only using the top cassette if desired.

 These belt barriers feature a post and belt cassette, but no base.
 Instead, they are either secured directly into the ground (fixed posts) or a socket is installed in the ground in which a post can be installed or removed (removable posts).
 These posts require a little more intensive installation, and are designed for areas that require a more permanent crowd control solution, and one that won’t need constant reconfiguring.
 The removable posts do allow you some versatility in the event that you need to clear an area of barriers.